 Read full review: Eagle Creek Tarmac AWD Carry-On

 SwissGear Meyrin 20

-This bag retails for $120 and only comes with a five-year warranty against manufacturer defects.
-Unfortunately, we had an "incident" with the bag (accidentally let go of it on an escalator, and it fell all the way to the bottom!) that did damage.
+Simple, functional, and best of all, affordable.
+That sums up our Best Buy Award winner, the SwissGear Meyrin 20.
+The swiveling four wheels break from traditional carry-on design, allowing the user to push it along terminal corridors instead of pulling, saving your shoulders.
+Its large capacity was sufficient for a week's worth of travel with our testers.
+It features an expandable zipper, too, in case you return home with more than what you packed.
+A removable wet bag for toiletries and outside pockets for storing odds and ends is another excellent feature.
+This model retails for $120 and comes with a five-year warranty against manufacturer defects.
+Unfortunately, we had an "incident" with the bag (see the individual review) that did damage.
 If this were an Eagle Creek or Briggs and Riley model, it would be repaired or replaced under their comprehensive warranties, but with SwissGear, we're out of luck.
 But considering the low price, we'd be surprised if there were a "no questions asked" warranty.
 Long story short, this is a great, inexpensive piece for the infrequent traveler, but if you are clumsy (like us), fly a lot, or are hard on your gear, consider a more expensive model that will cover damage that you or the airline cause.

 Read full review: SwissGear Meyrin 20